tim3in/TinyLeafNet-IoT/README.md

 ## Code

-The following code snippet is used to build model.
+The following custom code is used in <a href="https://edgeimpulse.com/">Edge Impulse</a> to build model.
 ```
 import math, requests
 from pathlib import Path